dbartholomae/lambda-middleware/packages/class-validator/README.md

   };
 }

-// Let's "middyfy" our handler, then we will be able to attach middlewares to it export const handler = compose(
+// Let's add middleware to our handler, then we will be able to attach middlewares to it export const handler = compose(
   // The class validator throws validation errors from http-errors which are compatible with
   // the error handler middlewares for middy